qijinshe/nimo-markdown-cv/index.md

 <!-- [[PDF](https://arxiv.org/pdf/2204.13998.pdf)]
 [[Project Page](https://kevinkaixu.net/projects/ibsgrasp.html)]
 [[Code](https://github.com/qijinshe/IBS-Grasping)]  -->
-* Proposed a novel geometric representation that dynamically characterizes spatial relation of hands and objects, and a learning method to train policy model using this representation to solve the High-DOF reaching-and-grasping task.
+* Proposed a novel geometric representation that dynamically characterizes spatial relation of hands and objects, as well as a learning method to train control model using this representation to solve the High-DOF reaching-and-grasping task.

 ### **Online 3D bin packing with constrained deep reinforcement learning** <br>